Should you use a WordPress knowledge base or not? We'll help you decide with this guide.

 - Who should write it?

-- What topics need to be covered?
+- What topics you need to cover?

 - What’s the best way to structure it?

-- Do visuals need to be included?
+- What visuals to include

 And while it can seem daunting in the beginning, once you get started, the process tends to get easier.
 To get you going, we’ve created a selection of articles that’ll lay the foundation for a world-class knowledge base.
 Find them here: